itu-devops/lecture_notes/sessions/session_09/Slides.md

 ---

+class: center, middle

-# Practical Steps to Improve Security
+# 8 Practical Steps to Improve Security

 ---

-## 1. Evaluate Dependencies
+## 1. Evaluate & Update Dependencies

-- Keep dependencies up to date

 - Scan dependencies for security breaches
   - source code and container images too
   - add security checks as part of your CI

+- Keep dependencies up to date